Farm to Table Goes International in Rural New York

 This is the third story in a series of travel-based dispatches from rural America.
 Over the next few months, Oklahoma-based journalist Kristi Eaton will travel throughout rural America in search of hidden gems.
 From public art festivals that morph small downtown corridors into artistic landscapes, to historic architecture restored into new community hubs, Eaton will get to know the people, events and organizations that are revitalizing rural and small town communities across the country, transforming their sense of place—and ours—in the process.

-Delhi, N.Y. — In an area known more for the 1987 movie Dirty Dancing and as a respite 150 miles northwest of the hustle and bustle of New York City, tourists are discovering a new reason to a new reason to visit: international cuisines.
+Delhi, New York — In an area known more for the 1987 movie Dirty Dancing and as a respite 150 miles northwest of the hustle and bustle of New York City, tourists are discovering a new reason to a new reason to visit: international cuisines.

 While the Catskills have always produced juicy burgers and classic American fare, today there are restaurants serving up everything from Korean to French to Albanian cuisines, making these rural parts an unlikely nexus for urban foodies, farm-to-table enthusiasts, diner denizens and craft beer aficionados.